 Platinum became unavailable for jewelry during WW2.
 Nickel white gold mixed with a bit of copper became the replacement.
 The resulting metal was yellowish white instead of the pure white of platinum.
 The extra copper made it much more ductile.
 It presented much fewer problems with the manufacturing and stone setting processes.
 The new yellowish white metal was now very ductile and easy to work.

 So how to market this to the consumer?

-A thin layer of the rhodium plating was the solution.
+No one wanted yellowish white gold.
+A thin layer of rhodium plating was the solution.
 This turned these rings to ultra white.
-All of a sudden there was a smaller chance of initial allergies(at least until the warranty wears out).
-I’m now left to explain this to the hundreds of women who come by my shop.
-They often complain that their three-month-old engagement ring is “turning yellow” at the bottom - where the rhodium has worn off.
-I add that the cost of sizing these rings that could have started about $35, is now an added $40 to $100.
-Now to properly re-size, all of the rhodium must be sanded off, the ring sized, re-polished then re-rhodium plated.
+All of a sudden there was a smaller chance of initial nickel allergies.
+This can be a problem for many people.
+What happens when the warranty wears out at the same time the rhodium wears off?
+I’m now left to explain this to many clients who come by my shop.
+They often complain that their three-month-old engagement ring is “turning yellow” at the bottom.
+This is where the rhodium has worn off.

 That is all I have to say about Rhodium.

-When platinum was first found by the Spaniards in their conquest of South America, They called this white metal they found “little silver” or "platina".
-They couldn't melt it easily because of it’s high melting point of 32 hundred degrees, so it was virtually discarded
+Platinum was first found by the Spaniards in their conquest of South America.
+They called this white metal they found “little silver” or "platina".
+They couldn't melt it easily because of its high melting point of 32 hundred degrees.
+It was virtually discarded.

 Platinum is found in Russia, Alaska, Columbia, and South Africa.